MicrosoftDocs/architecture-center/docs/example-scenario/analytics/synapse-analytics-landing-zone-content.md

 Following are some recommendations for Azure Synapse networking topology:

-- Network isolation for Azure Synapse resources via Managed Virtual Network.
-Data exfiltration protection by restricting outbound access to approved targets only.
+- Implement network isolation for Azure Synapse resources via Managed Virtual Network.
+Implement data exfiltration protection by restricting outbound access to approved targets only.
+- Configure private connectivity to:
-- Private connectivity to Azure services like Data Lake Storage, Key Vault, and Azure SQL via managed private endpoint.
+   - Azure services like Data Lake Storage, Key Vault, and Azure SQL, via Managed private endpoints.
-- Private connectivity to on-premises data stores and applications over ExpressRoute via self-hosted integration runtime.
-Use custom Private Link service to connect Spark resources to on-premises data stores if you can't use self-hosted integration runtime.
+   - On-premises data stores and applications over ExpressRoute, via a self-hosted integration runtime.
+Use custom Private Link service to connect Spark resources to on-premises data stores if you can't use a self-hosted integration runtime.
-- Private connectivity to Synapse Studio via private link hubs that are deployed in a Connectivity subscription.
+  - Synapse Studio, via private link hubs that are deployed in a Connectivity subscription.
-- Private connectivity to the Log Analytics workspace via Azure Monitor Private Link Scope, deployed in a Connectivity subscription.
+  - The Log Analytics workspace, via Azure Monitor Private Link Scope, deployed in a Connectivity subscription.

 ### Identity and access management